springfall2008/batpred/docs/apps-yaml.md

 Skews the local (computer) time that Predbat uses (from AppDaemon).<BR>
 Set to 1 means add a minute to the AppDaemon time, set to -1 means take a minute off the AppDaemon time.
-This will change when real-time actions happen e.g. triggering a charge or discharge.
+This clock adjustment will be used by Predbat when real-time actions happen e.g. triggering a charge or discharge.

 If your inverter's time is different to the time on the computer running Home Assistant, you may need to skew the time settings made on the inverter when you trigger charging or discharging.
 Again 1 means the inverter is 1 minute fast and -1 means the inverter is 1 minute slow.